 Once children are old enough to maintain basic hygiene, let them be!
 Refrain from brushing hair out of her eyes or wiping food off her face.
 Avoid tucking in his shirt or straightening his collar unannounced.

 As a parent, this is hard!
 You KNOW how annoying those bangs hanging in your eyes would feel!
 And so, in an effort to make things more comfortable for her, you give her hair a quick swipe or swiftly place the barrette you dug out of your purse.

-By letting kids own their bodies and personal appearance, we show them the same level of respect we hope they will show others.
+By letting kids own their bodies and personal appearances, we show them the same level of respect we hope they will show others.

-That doesn’t mean you have to look at the ketchup on her face through the entire meal.
+That doesn’t mean you have to look at the ketchup on her face throughout the entire meal.
 Here are a few ways to handle those tricky situations:

 Put it into Practice

 Try: “You have a little ketchup on your cheek, here’s a napkin if you’d like to wipe it off.”

 Instead of: Tucking in his shirt unannounced…

 Try: “I really love the shirt you chose!
 Would you prefer to have it tucked in or left out?”